+2. Long-term trend

-2. Long-term trend: This summarises the headline trend in population size since 1967 from CBC/BBS,1975 from WBS/WBBS data, or 1984 from CES data.
+This summarises the headline trend in population size since 1967 from CBC/BBS,1975 from WBS/WBBS data, or 1984 from CES data.
 If there are no data available from these schemes, any assessment of trends covers the period since about the mid 1960s, but may also take historical data into account.
 Increases and declines that are described as 'shallow', 'moderate' or 'rapid' are generally statistically significant (see the population trends table).
 The following terms are used:

-- Rapid decline: >50% population decline according to CBC/BBS, WBS/WBBS or CES - Moderate decline: 25-50% population decline according to CBC/BBS, WBS/WBBS or CES - Shallow decline: 10-25% population decline according to CBC/BBS, WBS/WBBS or CES - Decline/Increase: information has been derived from sources other than CBC/BBS, WBS/WBBS or CES - Probable/Possible increase/decline: information has been derived from sources other than CBC/BBS, WBS/WBBS or CES, and the information is uncertain see the status summary for details - Stable/Fluctuating, with no long-term trend no overall change, or change <10% - Uncertain: the information from two monitoring schemes conflicts, or the data are unrepresentative of the species' total UK population see the status summary for details - Unknown: no information on the UK population trend is available - Shallow increase: 10-50% population increase according to CBC/BBS, WBS/WBBS or CES - Moderate increase: 50-100% population increase according to CBC/BBS, WBS/WBBS or CES - Rapid increase: >100% population increase according to CBC/BBS, WBS/WBBS or CES
+- Rapid decline: >50% population decline according to CBC/BBS, WBS/WBBS or CES - Moderate decline: 25-50% population decline according to CBC/BBS, WBS/WBBS or CES - Shallow decline: 10-25% population decline according to CBC/BBS, WBS/WBBS or CES - Decline/Increase: information has been derived from sources other than CBC/BBS, WBS/WBBS or CES - Probable/Possible increase/decline: information has been derived from sources other than CBC/BBS, WBS/WBBS or CES, and the information is uncertain see the status summary for details - Stable/Fluctuating, with no long-term trend no overall change, or change <10% - Uncertain: the information from two monitoring schemes conflicts, or the data are unrepresentative of the species' total UK population see the status summary for details - Unknown: no information on the UK population trend is available - Shallow increase: 10-50% population increase according to CBC/BBS, WBS/WBBS or CES - Moderate increase: 50-100% population increase according to CBC/BBS, WBS/WBBS or CES

+Rapid increase: >100% population increase according to CBC/BBS, WBS/WBBS or CES

-- 3. UK population size: Estimates of population sizes of birds in Britain and in the UK, for the breeding season and for winter, are agreed periodically by the Avian Population Estimates Panel (APEP), on which BTO, GWCT, JNCC, RSPB and WWT are represented (Stone et al. 1997, Baker et al. 2006, Musgrove et al. 2013).
-UK population estimates from APEP's third report (Musgrove et al. 2013) are given for each of our species, with a shortened reference (APEP13) and a summary of how each estimate was derived.
-Any new information potentially superseding APEP13 is also presented. - 4.
-Key facts table: This table giving a summary of key facts for migration, habitat and diet. - 5.
-Status summary: This section provides a brief summary of the trends detailed for the species.
+3. UK population size

+Estimates of population sizes of birds in Britain and in the UK, for the breeding season and for winter, are agreed periodically by the Avian Population Estimates Panel (APEP), on which BTO, GWCT, JNCC, RSPB and WWT are represented (Stone et al. 1997, Baker et al. 2006, Musgrove et al. 2013, Woodward et al. 2020).
+UK population estimates from APEP's fourth report (Woodward et al. 2020) are given for each of our species, with a shortened reference (APEP4) and a summary of how each estimate was derived.
+Any new information potentially superseding APEP4 is also presented.

+4. Key facts table

+This table giving a summary of key facts for migration, habitat and diet.

+5. Status summary

+This section provides a brief summary of the trends detailed for the species.

-European trends are also described in this section for species for which they are published (PECBMS 2018a).
+European trends are also described in this section for species for which they are published (PECBMS 2020a).
 Note that the terms used to describe the European trends are as given in the PECBMS report.
-These terms are sometimes the same as those used to describe UK long-term trends ('moderate decline'/moderate increase'), but are assessed in a different way, as described on the PECBMS website, and so do not have the same meaning as the equivalent UK long-term trend categories used in this report, listed above.
+These terms are sometimes the same in the PECBMS report as those used to describe UK long-term trends ('moderate decline'/'moderate increase'), but are assessed in a different way, as described on the PECBMS website, and so do not have the same meaning as the equivalent UK long-term trend categories used in this report, listed above.
+Therefore, to avoid potential confusion, the European trends within the species accounts in this report is usually described simply as 'decline' or 'increase'.